TorAP/test-endpoint/README.md

 which is then being sorted, while /get returns all the sorted inputs.

 ### Done
-- 2 endpoint
+- 2 endpoints
 - bubble-sort

 ### Missing
 - A better sorting algorithm
+- decouple
     - Swap .csv with a database
+    - Unit testing

+### Bugs
+- /get is concatenated into 1 list